P-Seminar-2017/Browser-Addon/README.md

 # Browser-Extension

 - Chrome: Working, not finished
-- Firefox: Mostly not working
+- Firefox: Mostly working, but sending and receiving data doesn't work